yukiisbored/jago/README.md

 ### With [Stack]

-You can easily build this project using [Stack] by using `stack build`.
+You can easily build this project using [Stack] with `stack build`.

 ```console
 $ stack build